MarekBartczak/budget-react-native-app/Readme.md

 ## installation

-first install dependencies
+install dependencies

 ```bash
 npm install
 ```

-after that you can run it
+then you can run it

 ```bash
 npm run start